 Here’s something you may or may not expect: I drown in fucking emails.
 I know everyone says that.
 Everyone gripes about their overflowing inbox.
 But I’m serious here.
-Every time I log in, I’m like a kid in a pool who forgot he’s wearing a floaty: it’s just pure panic.
+Every time I log in, I’m like a kid in a pool who forgot he’s wearing a floaty: it’s just pure unadulterated panic.
 I get up to 1,000 emails per week.
 And that’s not counting spam.
 That’s 1,000 relevant emails that need to at least be acknowledged.

 Roughly half of those 1,000 emails are from readers.
 Reader email comes in all sorts of varieties.
-You have the generic fan mail (which is always appreciated, thanks).
+You have fan mail (which is always appreciated, thanks).
 You have the haters.
 You have the weirdos.
 You have the thinly-veiled sales pitches.
 But most reader emails I get are looking for one thing: advice.

 But here’s something else you may or may not expect: the vast majority of reader emails looking for advice involve some sort of relationship problem.
 Despite the fact that 80% of my writing has nothing to do with relationships, people with achy hearts seem to always find their way to me.